botanicalbabble/botanicalbabble.github.io/planning/planning.md

 ## Wins

 - the team created a beautiful app
+- Random plant is hacky...but it works!
+- Bootstrapped React for some good elements
-- everyones strengths played towards the teams success
+- everyones strengths played towards the teams success via pair programming
 - we used our tokens when we were stumped
 - we supported each other when we were confused or lost.
 - tons of practice with git

 ## Wished we could have gotten...

-- proper rendering of the random plant
 - image uploads
 - user auth(to enable profiles and "favorites")
+- proper rendering of the random plant

+## Hardest Parts

+- figuring out our workflow, commits.
+- getting used to different schedules